pyOpenSci/lessons/clean-modular-code/checks-conditionals/python-functions-multi-parameters.md

 ## How to Define a Function with Multiple Parameters in Python

-Previously in this textbook, you learned that an input parameter is the required information that you pass to the function for it to run successfully.
+Previously in this lesson, you learned that an input parameter is the required information that you pass to the function for it to run successfully.
 The function will take the value or object provided as the input parameter and use it to perform some task.

 You also learned that in **Python**, the required parameter can be defined using a placeholder variable, such as `data`, which represents the value or object that will be acted upon in the function.